petrjahoda/adis_relay_service/README.md

     - program checks for assigned terminal deviceid
     - program checks for assigned zapsi deviceid
     - program checks for any open terminal_input_order (DTE == null) for assigned terminal device_id, two times with 3 second pause
-2. If any open terminal_input_order found, program checks assigned zapsi for open Relay
+2. If any open terminal_input_order found, program checks assigned zapsi for open Relay on 5th line
     - If Relay1 is closed, program opens Relay1
 <br><br><br><br>